devops-revanth/linux-blogs/cmfbyw7b1000702l8hkoq54k6.md

 Ansible came in with a **push model, agentless architecture, and simple YAML playbooks**, making automation accessible to everyone — from beginners to experts.

 👉 And that’s why **Ansible dominated the configuration management space**. 🚀

----

-✅ Bro, do you want me to also create a **comparison diagram (Pull Model vs Push Model)** that you can insert into this blog, like we planned for the first one?